Mark Leibovich Is Happy to Be Dangerous to the NFL | Washingtonian

 I mean, look, there’s actually been a lot of interest in the book, which has been great.
 But, yeah, you won’t be seeing me, I don’t think, on the NFL Network.
 And it gets a little complicated because a lot of the bigger media outlets are very, very, very big financial partners with the league, so I’m sure there are considerations if not conversations about how prominently some of these big broadcast partners want to want to showcase a book like this.
 But that’s that’s politics and I can’t really worry about that either.

 This is a book that gives away some secret handshakes.
-Based on what I’m heard at the league, in a lot of the teams it’s sort of seen as a dangerous book, and that’s great.
+Based on what I’ve heard at the league, in a lot of the teams it’s sort of seen as a dangerous book, and that’s great.
 I’m happy to be dangerous to the NFL.
 One of the assumptions I’ve operated under in my career is just, like, I think discomfort is good.
 Being a political reporter in Washington, if you are around for a while, can become a very, very comfortable existence.
 I think football is inhabited by a lot of people who are very, very comfortable.
 That includes people at the teams, people in the league, people in the broadcast industry, people in the in the print media.
 It was, I think, helpful to to be kind of self-consciously not comfortable in this environment.

 How would you say the NFL’s PR operation compared to, say, the White House’s, or a long-serving senator’s?